goauthentik/authentik/website/docs/advanced/tenancy.md

 Tenants are created using the API routes associated.
 Search for `tenant` in the [API browser](../../developer-docs/api/) for the available endpoints.

-When creating a tenant, you must specify a `name`, used for display purposes, and a `schema_name`, used to create the PostgreSQL schema associated with the tenant.
+When creating a tenant you must specify a `name`, used for display purposes, and a `schema_name`, used to create the PostgreSQL schema associated with the tenant.

 :::info
 The `schema_name` must start with `t_` and not be more than 64 characters long.